dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

 coverTitle               | The name of the bookmark to use for the cover page.
 If omitted, "Cover Page" will be used. tocTitle                 | The name of the bookmark to use for the "Table of Contents".
 If omitted, "Table of Contents" will be used. outline                  | The type of outline to use.
 Valid values are `NoOutline`, `DefaultOutline`, `WkDefaultOutline`.
 If not specified, the default value is `DefaultOutline`.
-If `WkDefaultOutline` is specified, `--outline` is passed to wkhtmltopdf; otherwise `--no-outline` is passed to wkhtmltopdf.
+If `WkDefaultOutline` is specified, `--outline` is passed to wkhtmltopdf; otherwise `--no-outline` is passed to wkhtmltopdf. noStdin                  | Do not use `--read-args-from-stdin` for the wkhtmltopdf.
+Html input file names are set using the command line.
+It has been introduced to use in the Azure pipeline build.
+Can cause maximum allowed arguments length overflow if too many input parts (like Appendices, TocTitle, CoverPageTitle) were set for certain html source file.

 #### 3.3.1 Properties for the `wkhtmltopdf` Key